teglasi/DSND/Projects/1_Introduction_to_Data_Science/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-The data I used in this analysis was provided by Stack Overflow: https://insights.stackoverflow.com/survey
+The data I used in this analysis was provided by Stack Overflow: Available [here](https://insights.stackoverflow.com/survey).